paketo-buildpacks/samples/httpd/no-config-file-sample/README.md

 ## Enable Push State

 The Paketo HTTPD Server Buildpack allows you to set up push state for your application.
-This means that regardless of the route the is requested the `index.html` will always be serverd.
+This means that regardless of the route that is requested, `index.html` will always be serverd.
 This comes in handy if you are serving a Javascript frontend app where the route exists within the app but not on the static file structure.